 What you need to know is that the milk provides the color white so you can see the blending of the colors.
 The food color allows you to see what is happening to the soap when it gets into the milk.
 This is actually a study of soap more than it is anything else but it makes a great study of color blending.
 Once the soap starts to spread throughout the milk, which happens quickly, it will no longer give a color burst affect.
 You have to use new milk to see the color burst happen again.

-It is truly simple and fun!This article is being shared with you by Deborah Stewart of Teach Preschool - Promoting excellence in early childhood education at home and in the preschool classroom!
+It is truly simple and fun!This article is being shared with you by Deborah Stewart of Teach Preschool - Sharing the wonders of early learning in action!

 Check out Deborah's new book and order your copy today!